-The notched Charpy is probably the most commonly quoted value and the one that is often scrutinized the most closely by designers and molders.
-It represents only the energy needed to grow the crack because a large well-defined crack (the notch) is already introduced to the specimen to force it to break at a predetermined place.
+Table 6: Effect of filler on notched Charpy impact resistance grow the crack because a large welldefined crack (the notch) is already introduced to the specimen to force it to break at a predetermined place.
 Notched impact is particularly relevant for products and parts that may become scratched during use because these scratches act like the notch, helping to induce failure.